Cohabiting | Read Time 5-7 Minutes.

 The Cohabitation Rights Bill had its second reading in the House of Lords on March 15 2019.

-The Cohabitation Rights Bill is intended to protect financially disadvantaged cohabitants in the event of the death of a partner or the dissolution of a cohabiting relationship.
-The bill aims to improve the legislations that surround cohabiting relationships as well as the individuals within them.
+The Cohabitation Rights Bill intends to protect financially disadvantaged cohabitants in the event of the death of a partner or the dissolution of a cohabiting relationship.
+The bill aims to improve the legislation that surrounds cohabiting relationships as well as the individuals within them.

-“The existing law is uncertain and expensive to apply and, because it was not designed for cohabitants, often gives rise to results that are unjust.”
+“The existing law is uncertain and expensive to apply and, because it is for cohabitants, often gives rise to results that are unjust.”

-Communication is a cohabiting relationship is key.
-Having a conversation between yourselves and with a lawyer to lay out all of the necessary information of you cohabitation agreement is essential for future communications.
+Communication in a cohabiting relationship is key.
+Having a conversation between yourself and a lawyer to lay out all of the necessary information of your cohabitation agreement is essential for future communications.

 The process of creating a cohabitation agreement with your partner and your lawyer can save you a world of hassle and stress if issues arise in the future.